How Do Insurance Companies Reimburse for Therapy Sessions?

 Does Medicaid Cover Mental Health Services?

-Medicaid is a government-run program administered by states that provides health coverage to individuals with very low income.
+Medicaid is a government-run program administered by individual states that provide health coverage to individuals with very low income.
 According to Medicaid.gov, it’s the single largest payer for mental health services in the country.

 All Medicaid programs are required to provide coverage for certain behavioral health services.
 This includes inpatient and outpatient services for medically necessary conditions.
 Other services are optional and depend on state regulations.
 For example, all states must include prescription drug coverage.
 However, the specific medications covered differ between states.
-Clients with Medicaid need to know the specific coverage they have considering their location.
+Clients with Medicaid need to know the specific coverage they have in respect to their location.

 Does Medicare Cover Mental Health Services?